Where you can take waste produced on your farm.

 Registering as a lower tier carrier is free and it lasts for life.

-Please note that from October 2013 if you regularly** carry your own agricultural waste to a site for disposal you will need to register as a lower tier carrier.
-This is a one off registration and it is free.
+Please note that from the end of December 2013 if you normally and regularly** carry your own agricultural waste to a site for disposal you will need to register as a lower tier carrier.
+This will be a one-off registration.

 **You would not have to register to be a lower tier carrier if your waste is normally collected by a waste contractor but for some reason you needed to transport your own farm waste on a one-off basis.

 If you are collecting and transporting non-agricultural waste, you will have to register in full as a waste carrier and pay a fee.
-You can find out how to register as a waste carrier here:
+Find out how to register as a waste carrier:

 Moving hazardous waste

-Tighter controls apply when moving hazardous waste such as batteries or unused medicines.
-You can find out more information here:
+Tighter controls apply when moving hazardous waste such as batteries or unused medicines: